datadaveshin/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-> > ls outputs to stdout the standard "view" of a list of all contents of adirectory
+> > ls outputs to stdout the standard "view" of a list of all contents of a directory.

-> > ls -a is ls but shows hidden files (those that are preceded by dot)
+> > ls -a is ls but shows hidden files (those that are preceded by dot).

 > > ls -l lists in one column, by alphanumeric order of file/directory names,
 > > it will also show the permissions, owner, timestamps, filesizes...

 > > ls -lh same as ls -l except for filesizes, uses strings B, KB, MB, etc.
-> > to reduce having huge number of numeric characters
+> > to reduce having huge number of numeric characters.

-> > ls -lah same as above but shows hidden files
+> > ls -lah same as above but shows hidden files.

-> > ls -t same as ls, but sorts by time, newest files first
+> > ls -t same as ls, but sorts by time, newest files first.

 > > ls -Glp Here, the 'G' changes the output to color,
 > > where 'regular' files remain the same color,
 > > but hidden files, executable files, directories will be
 > > colored differently.
 The 'l' we have discussed already,
 > > output will be in a line.
-The 'p' adds a '/' after the directories
+The 'p' adds a '/' after the directories.

 ---